Women Field Accordion

 |Pole Vault (indoors||4.91m||Albuquerque, NM||February 18th, 2018|

-In 2019, Deanna captured her second consecutive US national championship when she reset her own American hammer record with a toss of 78.24 meters (256' 8").
-At the 2019 Outdoor Track & Field World Championships held in Doha, Qatar, Deanna won the world championship in the hammer and became the first American woman to ever medal in the event.
+In 2019, Deanna captured her second consecutive U.S. National Championship when she reset her own American hammer record with a toss of 78.24 meters (256-8) – the longest toss in the world that year.
+At the 2019 Outdoor Track & Field World Championships held in Doha, Qatar, Deanna won the World Championship in the hammer and became the first American woman to ever medal in the event.

 - American record in the hammer throw